kevoreilly/CAPEv2/docs/book/src/customization/signatures.rst

-            categories = ["trojan"] # We add a category families = ["badbadmalware"] # We add the name of our fictional malware family authors = ["Me"] # We specify the author minimum = "0.5" # We specify that in order to run the signature, the user will need at least Cuckoo 0.5
+            categories = ["trojan"] # We add a category families = ["badbadmalware"] # We add the name of our fictional malware family authors = ["Me"] # We specify the author minimum = "0.5" # We specify that in order to run the signature, the user will need at least CAPE 0.5

         def run(self):
             return